Massachusetts Route 1A

-Route 1A is a north-south state highway in Massachusetts, United States.
-It is an alternate route to U.S. 1 with three signed sections and two unsigned sections where the highway is concurrent with its parent.
-Due to the reconfiguration of tunnel interchanges brought on by the completion of the Big Dig, Route 1A is discontinuous in the downtown Boston area.
-Vehicles entering Downtown Boston via the Sumner Tunnel must take I-93 north to the exit for Government Center and make a U-turn to access the entrance ramp to I-93 south (which silently carries Route 1A south as well) and vice versa.
+Route 1A is a north–south state highway in the U.S. state of Massachusetts.
+It is an alternate route to U.S. Route 1 (US 1) with three signed sections and two unsigned sections where the highway is concurrent with its parent.

 Route description

-Rhode Island border to Attleboro
+Attleboro segment

-A short segment of Route 1A, 1.8 mi in length, in Attleboro runs from U.S. Route 1A at the Rhode Island border through a junction with Interstate 95, before heading north and merging with Route 1.
+A short segment of Route 1A, 1.8 mi in length, in Attleboro runs from US 1A at the Rhode Island border through a junction with Interstate 95 (I-95), before heading north and merging with US 1.
 The entire length of this segment is known as Newport Avenue.

-North Attleborough to Dedham
+North Attleborough–Dedham segment

 This segment of Route 1A extends roughly north from North Attleborough to Dedham, passing through the towns of Plainville, Wrentham, Norfolk, Walpole, Norwood and Westwood on the way.
-Prior to its realignment along I-95 and I-93, Route 1 continued north along the Providence Highway towards Boston at the junction of Route 1A and that road.
+Prior to its realignment along I-95 and I-93, US 1 continued north along the Providence Highway towards Boston at the junction of Route 1A and that road.